RayAndrade/JavaScriptStudy/Behavioral/Iterator/Example1/README.md

 ---

 **As requested, I will**:
-✅ explain each class outside the code block
+✅ explain each class outside the code block<br/>
 ✅ put the code in fenced triple-backtick blocks
 ✅ fully comment each line
 ✅ place each class in its own `.js` module